Salt marsh: Restoration and management

 The perception of bay salt marshes as a coastal 'wasteland' has since changed, acknowledging that they are one of the most biologically productive habitats on earth, rivalling tropical rainforests.
 Salt marshes are ecologically important, providing habitats for native migratory fish and acting as sheltered feeding and nursery grounds.
 They are now protected by legislation in many countries to prevent the loss of these ecologically important habitats.
 In the United States and Europe, they are now accorded a high level of protection by the Clean Water Act and the Habitats Directive respectively.
 With the impacts of this habitats and their importance now realised, a growing interest in restoring salt marshes through managed retreat or the reclamation of land has been established.
 However, many Asian countries such as China still need to recognise the value of marshlands.
 With their ever-growing populations and intense development along the coast, the value of salt marshes tends to be ignored and the land continues to be reclaimed.

 Bakker et al. (1997) suggests two options available for restoring salt marshes.
 The first is to abandon all human interference and leave the salt marsh to complete its natural development.
 These types of restoration projects are often unsuccessful as vegetation tends to struggle to revert to its original structure and the natural tidal cycles are shifted due to land changes.
 The second option suggested by Bakker et al. (1997) is to restore the destroyed habitat into its natural state either at the original site or as a replacement at a different site.
 Under natural conditions, recovery can take 2–10 years or even longer depending on the nature and degree of the disturbance and the relative maturity of the marsh involved.
 Marshes in their pioneer stages of development will recover more rapidly than mature marshes as they are often first to colonize the land.
-It is important to note that restoration can often be sped up through the replanting of native vegetation.
+Restoration can often be sped up through the replanting of native vegetation.